Vutrisiran: Use in Patients with Renal Impairment

 HELIOSB Study

 HELIOS-B was a phase 3, global, randomized, double-blind, placebo-controlled, multicenter study designed to evaluate the efficacy and safety of vutrisiran in patients with ATTR-CM, including both hATTR and wtATTR.
 Patients were randomized (1:1) to receive either vutrisiran 25 mg (n=326) or placebo (n=329) every 3 months by subcutaneous injection for up to 36 months.
 The primary endpoint was the composite endpoint of all-cause mortality and recurrent CV events (CV hospitalizations and urgent heart failure visits) at the end of the double-blind treatment period in the overall population and in the monotherapy population (patients not receiving tafamidis at baseline).
-After the double-blind treatment period, all eligible patients remaining on the study were allowed to receive vutrisiran in an OLE.6
+After the double-blind treatment period, all eligible patients remaining on the study were allowed to receive vutrisiran in an OLE.9

-Post-Hoc Analysis of all HELIOS-B Patients
+Post-Hoc Analysis of All HELIOS-B Patients

 From Sheikh et al.5